World Dream Bank home - add a dream - newest - art gallery - sampler - dreams by title, subject, author, date, place, names

 Map of the Bengal Sea region of Siphonia, a study of the Earth with 90% of its water drained away.

-Greatest city in the Basin is New Calcutta, on the Bengal River Delta.
+The greatest city in the Basin is New Calcutta, on the Bengal River Delta.
 In this steamy swamp, semiaquatic otters and treetop parrots have built a strange two-tier port.
-This biraciality is less cosmopolitan than Egeria to the south (which includes several cooler-zone peoples, like humans and giant ravens) but it's still a fascinating town.
+This biraciality is less cosmopolitan than Egeria to the south (whose species-mix includes several cooler-zone peoples, like humans and giant ravens) but it's still a fascinating town.
+Except for three hours after noon.
+Siesta city!
+Everything shuts down.
+Too damn hot.

-The spectacular south coast: red cliffwalled desert "fjords" where transverse cracks cut deep into the Amsterdam Range.
-Not a true desert; winter rains are moderate, but evaporation's high in the hot dry season.
-Trees huddle along watercourses in the canyons.
+Bengal's spectacular south coast is a complex of red cliffwalled desert "fjords" where transverse cracks cut deep into the Amsterdam Range.
+It's not a true desert; winter rains are light but reasonably regular; it's just that evaporation's high in the hot dry season.
+Trees huddle along watercourses and in shaded canyons.
 Much of the bare rock's just cliffs and landslide-scars.
 This is jagged, tectonically active country--fracture zones flanking a rift.

 1. A cliffwalled gorge where goods can be portaged twenty km over a low pass between the Bengal and Crozet Seas.
 The "port" of Egeria arranges transport; caravans, wagons, or a railway?
 Depends on the level of technology.